oyama/pico-drive-sync/README.md

 # Pico Drive Sync - Seamlessly share littlefs from Raspberry Pi Pico's onboard flash via USB

-This project enables the sharing of data stored on the Raspberry Pi Pico’s flash memory, formatted with the littlefs file system, as a USB storage device that can be directly accessed from a PC.
-This project allows for both reading and writing, enabling easy backup and inspection of files on the Raspberry Pi Pico's flash memory formatted with littlefs, directly from a PC without the need for specialized tools typically required for such operations.
-By mounting it as a USB drive on a PC, file manipulation becomes intuitive, significantly enhancing development efficiency.
+This project enables the sharing of data stored on the Raspberry Pi Pico’s flash memory, formatted with the littlefs file system, as a USB storage device that can be accessed from a PC.
+The project allows both read and write operations and easy backup and inspection from the PC without the need for special tools normally required for such operations.

 The firmware is designed to be deployed in RAM.
 The total file size that can be shared via USB MSC is limited to the RAM disk size of 64 KB.

 ## How it works

+Extract the firmware to the Pico's RAM and run it

 1. Create a RAM disk with FAT and mount it to `/ram`
 2. Mount the onboard flash memory littlefs to `/flash`